aneto0/MARTe2/Docs/User/source/core/gams/rtappdetails.rst

 States
 ------

-The list of possible RealTimeApplication states are listed inside a node named ``States`` of type :vcisdoxygencl:`RealTimeState`.
+The available RealTimeApplication states are listed inside a node named ``States`` of type :vcisdoxygencl:`RealTimeState`.

 Each state shall have a node named ``Threads`` with the list of :vcisdoxygencl:`RealTimeThread` components to be executed in that state.

-Each RealTimeThread contains the name of the ``Functions`` to be executed.
+Each RealTimeThread shall contain the name of the ``Functions`` to be executed.
 Note that if the function is a ReferenceContainer or a GAMGroup, the GAMs contained inside these containers shall not be declared (as they are automatically added for scheduling).

 .. code-block:: bash